jamescbaldwin/BUDGET-TRACKER/README.md

 ### USER STORY
 ```
 AS AN avid traveller
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection
+I WANT to be able to track my withdrawals and deposits
+WITH OR WITHOUT a data/internet connection
 SO THAT my account balance is accurate when I am traveling
 ```

 ### DEVELOPMENT & TECHNOLOGIES
 ```
-Budget-Tracker renders a UI via HTML/CSS, with JavaScript for its front-end functionality (transaction buttons, graph renderings, etc.).
-IndexedDB is used to create a virtual object store, in which data can be stored and accessed while "offline".
-A service-worker is also needed to cache all requisite directory files when offline.
-Together, IndexedDB and service-worker.js provide sufficient functionality for Budget-Tracker users regardless of network access.
+BUDGET-TRACKER RENDERS a UI via HTML/CSS, with JavaScript for its
+front-end functionality (transaction buttons, graph renderings, etc.).
+INDEXEDDB IS USED to create a virtual object store,
+in which data can be stored and accessed while "offline".
+A SERVICE-WORKER is also needed to cache all requisite directory files when offline.
+TOGETHER, INDEXEDDB and service-worker.js provide sufficient functionality for
+Budget-Tracker users regardless of network access.
 ```
 ### LINKS
 * (GITHUB)[https://github.com/jamescbaldwin/BUDGET-TRACKER]